munificent/journal/asset/post/2011-01-16-pattern-matching-in-a-dynamic-oop-language.md

 Using patterns for function types also plays really nicely with Magpie's [static typing][].
-By adding support for evaluating the *type* of a pattern, we can use that to type-check a pattern anywhere it appears.
+By adding support for evaluating the *type* of a pattern, we can use that to type check a pattern anywhere it appears.
 For example:

 [static typing]: /2010/08/31/type-checking-a-dynamic-language/